Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Eatons Hill SA2 had a median income among taxpayers of $65,918.
-The average income stood at $80,370.
-Nationally, these figures are extremely high, compared to $58,236 and $72,799 across Greater Brisbane respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $72,450 (median) and $88,335 (average) as of September 2025.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the Eatons Hill SA2 had a median income among taxpayers of $65,918 with the average level standing at $80,370.
+This is extremely high nationally and compares to levels of $58,236 and $72,799 across Greater Brisbane respectively.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $72,450 (median) and $88,335 (average) as of September 2025.
 Census data reveals household, family and personal incomes all rank highly in Eatons Hill, between the 82nd and 94th percentiles nationally.
 Distribution data shows 34.6% of the population (2,775 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 33.3% occupy this bracket.
-Higher earners represent a substantial presence with 44.2% exceeding $3,000 weekly.
-After housing costs, residents retain 87.3% of their income.
-The area's SEIFA income ranking places it in the 9th decile.
+Higher earners represent a substantial presence with 44.2% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retain 87.3% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income